Laragear/MailLoginDemo/README.md

 ## Sending the login email

-To send an email manually, use the `MailLogin` facade with the user credentials.
+To send an email manually, use the facade `MailLogin::to($email)` with the user credentials.
 You can also use an email string.

 ```php
 use Illuminate\Http\Request;